orf/xcat/docs/index.md

 			    <!--1 comment node-->

-For the `console` commands, it will open you a shell where you can type your command and navigate the document.
+The `console` command will open an interactive shell :

     Injecting using FunctionCall
     Detecting features...